 Golisopod can now choose not to make an Emergency Exit, and learns Razor Shell after it evolves instead of before it evolves.

 Ariados’ signature move, Toxic Thread, now harshly lowers a foe’s Speed, Defense and Special Defense, as well as poisoning them!

 Water Pulse has been buffed to 80 base power, giving Ice-Types valuable type coverage and boosting the power of Pokémon with Mega Launcher.

-The Rebalanced version also includes three new TMs and two new move tutors, which have a significant impact on the game:
+The Rebalanced version also includes five new TMs which have a significant impact on the game: